Seyhan: Neighbourhoods in the urban area

 South of the Old Town: This zone covers the area south of the old town and Şakirpaşa Airport and west of the Seyhan river.
-It is largely a low-income residential area of unplanned neighborhoods filled with shanty homes.
-It was started being populated during the city's explosive growth in 1950's and seen further growth during the mass migration of Kurds from Southeastern Anatolia Region in 1990's during the peak of the Kurdish–Turkish conflict.
+It is largely a low-income residential area of unplanned neighbourhoods filled with shanty homes.
+It was started being populated during the city's explosive growth in the 1950s and seen further growth during the mass migration of Kurds from Southeastern Anatolia Region in the 1990s during the peak of the Kurdish–Turkish conflict.
 The unemployment rates are very high in this zone.
-The 12 neighborhoods of this zone are; Mestanzade, Hürriyet, Havuzlubahçe, Bahçelievler, Dağlıoğlu, Gülbahçesi, Şehit Duran, Yenibey, Barbaros, Bey, Akkapı, Mıdık.
+The 12 neighbourhoods of this zone are; Mestanzade, Hürriyet, Havuzlubahçe, Bahçelievler, Dağlıoğlu, Gülbahçesi, Şehit Duran, Yenibey, Barbaros, Bey, Akkapı, Mıdık.

-Neighborhoods outside the urban area
+Neighbourhoods outside the urban area

 As the city borders are expanded, the municipalities and the villages in the new limits of the city are annexed to the city.
-Neighborhoods of the former municipalities and former villages then became part of the Seyhan district as neighborhoods.
-There are total of 30 non-urban neighborhoods which are located on the west and south end of Seyhan.
+Neighbourhoods of the former municipalities and former villages then became part of the Seyhan district as neighbourhoods.
+There are total of 30 non-urban neighbourhoods which are located on the west and south end of Seyhan.